fannyrenko/portfolio/README.md

 Welcome to my GitHub Portfolio!

 Explore my work, skills, and projects in various domains like Natural Language Processing, Reinforcement Learning, Full-Stack Development, and more.
-Feel free to visit my GitHub Pages Portfolio Website for a more detailed showcase.

 ## 📂 Projects